darrenli6/darrenli6/README.md

-- 👋 Hi, I’m darren
+- 👋 Hi, I’m darren .
-- 👀 I’m interested in cs and finance.
+- 👀 I’m interested in cs,finance and blockchain .
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me darren94me@gmail.com